seL4/docs/Hardware/RISCV.md

     sed -i 's/build_project riscv-gnu-toolchain --prefix=$RISCV/build_project riscv-gnu-toolchain --prefix=$RISCV --with-arch=rv64imafdc --with-abi=lp64 --enable-multilib/g' ./build.sh
     ./build.sh
     ~~~

+    If you are using a recent distribution like Ubuntu 18.04 you may need to disable -Wall (turn compiler warning into errors) in riscv-openocd and riscv-isa-sim.

+    After it is built, add the $RISCV/bin folder to your path for step 6.

 5. Get sel4test sources.
 If you have them already make sure you are up to to date with the latest